staff-engineer/staff-engineer.github.io/content/posts/04_system_desing_interview/index.md

 draft: true,
 ---

-In the previous article, we discussed the key elements of conducting an effective system design interview.
-We empasized the importance of first defining the high-level goals and competencies to evaluate.
-We covered the base skeelton, based on which we can design detailed interview questions.
+In the previous article, we discussed the critical components of conducting an effective system design interview, emphasizing the importance of defining high-level goals and competencies to evaluate.
+We provided a base skeleton that could be used to design detailed interview questions.

-In the current one, we wanted to focus on the process to create an actual interview task.
-We will dissucuss what to pay attention to, how to prepare, but not overprepare.
-We will define an example problem boundries, create an interview task.
-Then we will propose a scorecard, which could be used to codnuct and evalute the interview.
+In this article, we will focus on the process of creating an actual interview task, specifically highlighting what to pay attention to and how to prepare without overpreparing.
+We will define the boundaries of an example problem and use this to create an interview task.
+Additionally, we will propose a scorecard that can be used to conduct and evaluate the interview.

-And don’t forget that interview is a bidirectional.
-It’s not just you evaluating them - they are also evaluating you and your company.
+It's important to remember that interviews are a two-way street.
+As an interviewer, you're not only evaluating the candidate, but they're also evaluating you and your company.
+Therefore, it's crucial to create an engaging and challenging interview task that showcases the company's values and culture while also effectively evaluating the candidate's skills and abilities.

 # Think about skills you want to evaluate

-Firstly, think what skills you want to evaluate, what do you expect the candaidate to know.
-Consider expecations from different levels.
-It's valuable to have one interview task for both junior and senior+ canidates, rather than multiple different task.
-Based on the experience, you can help more or less during the interview - same as you would do during work.
-Ideally you should have some list of competencies you need.
-Based on that you will be able to create a targeted task.
+The first step in creating an effective system design interview task is to define the skills you want to evaluate and the expectations for candidates at different levels of seniority.
+Creating one interview task that can be used to evaluate both junior and senior+ candidates saves time in preparation and onboarding fellow interviewers.
+Additionally, it ensures that all candidates are evaluated using the same criteria, making the hiring process more consistent.
+Based on the candidate's experience, you can provide more or less guidance during the interview, similar to how you would on the job.
+This approach provides a realistic evaluation of the candidate's abilities and helps assess their potential fit within the team.

-As a recap, in the previous article we mentioned the following core copetencies, which we will use to prepare an example interview task:
+As a recap, in the previous article, we discussed several core competencies necessary for a system design interview. hese competencies will serve as the foundation for our example interview task, ensuring that we evaluate candidates based on the necessary skills for the job.
+The skills we would like to evaluate:
 * Problem understanding and communication
 * Problem solving
 * Distributed systems knowledge
 * Technical leadership

-Let's also assume we are designing an interview task for a typical SaaS company, where we have a bunch of CRUD microservices, SQL databases, and supporting reporting services.
+These competencies will be used to prepare an example interview task.
+Let's assume that we are designing an interview task for a typical SaaS company that uses a range of CRUD microservices, SQL databases, and supporting reporting services.
+This assumption will help us define the interview task's scope.

 # Pick the system and problem set

-Now, as we know what competencies to evaluate it's time to pick a system to design.
-We recommend picking something you're familiar with, and have some expertise.
-When you know something, you should also have a pretty good undestanding about potential bottlnecks, limitations and resilienccy issues.
-With some experience behind your back, it's easier later to drill down some details.
+Selecting the appropriate system to design for the interview task is crucial in evaluating the candidate's skills effectively.
+We recommend choosing a system that you are knowledgeable about and have expertise in.
+Having a good understanding of the system's architecture and potential bottlenecks, limitations, and resilience issues is essential.
+With prior experience, it becomes easier to dive deeper into the system's details and evaluate the candidate's thought process.

-We also recommend to not using the "classical" problem names like "design Twitter" or "design Youtube", unless you're actually working at suche a company. be honest with yourself, and realistic about the scale and problems at your company.
-This interview is also a showcase of your company and it should spark an interest with the candidate.
-Big classic names also can have a direct connection to book-like solutions, while you want to know how the candidate would get by in real, work life.
+We advise against using generic problem names such as "design Twitter" or "design Youtube" unless you work for such companies.
+It's important to be honest with yourself and select a system that is relevant to your company's scale and technical challenges.
+The interview is also an opportunity to showcase your company and its unique challenges, piquing the candidate's interest.
+Choosing well-known systems may lead to preconceived solutions based on existing literature, which may not reflect the real-world problems your company faces.
+Instead, selecting a more relevant system can provide valuable insights into how the candidate approaches real-life technical challenges.

 ## Example
 TODO: